Devices

 Serial Devices are only available if the system on which adaptor:ex is installed has a USB port.

-Add device plugin
+Add the devices plugin

 Open the game settings under Game > Settings.
 Below the active plugins you will find the list of inactive plugins.
 Click + the Devices Plugin button.